Learners' Help Book

 in a forum.
 Many of the small group dynamics you learned in

-group Bible study apply to participating in a course.
+group Bible studies also apply to participating in a

 Watch for the “time out” effect.
 Whenever you

-for an assignment or as a forum post, the
+for an assignment or as a discussion forum post, the

 clock is ticking.
 The site will drop your connection if it sees

 no activity after two hours.
-As in any kind of
+The same as any other web

-Web-based environment, grow2serve.net only knows you are doing
+page, grow2serve.net only knows you are actively doing

 something when you either open a new page or click on a link.